 If there are any changes in school operation hours, the district uses several information sources to inform parents and community members:

-Our mass notification system, automated phone calls.
+Our mass notification system, automated phone calls and text messages

 The Unadilla Valley website at https://www.uvstorm.org/

 Local television and radio stations, as well as newspaper websites